WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/series/at-issue.md

 ##At Issue

-At Issue is an anthology series that focuses on news and public affairs topics.
-The episodes come from many producers, and some aired as individual programs before airing on At Issue.
+At Issue is a monthly public affairs series covering a variety of topics.

 ###Episodes
 1. Slowdown in Congress, broadcast on 1963-10-07.